 It is the management that understand the organization, its vision, mission, ethics, values, strategies, capabilities, and how his organization fits into the industry, and how his behavior will influence people outside the organization.

 Therefore, managers must be able to get the required knowledge, skills, and attitudes (KSAs) to meet the challenges as soon as they arise.

 The more future oriented method and more concerned with education of the employees.
 To become a better performer by education implies that management development activities attempt to instill sound reasoning processes.

 The objective of management development is. in general, to improve the quality of managers/executives performance now and in future.
 Some main objectives of the management development ore as under:

-- To create the second line of defence in the organization so as to meet the emergencies.
+To create the second line of defense in the organization so as to meet the emergencies.